Bus franchising - the procurement route ahead

 • sharing information for the purpose of allowing suppliers and others to understand the authority’s procurement policies and decisions

-• acting, and being seen to act, with integrity
+• acting and being seen to act, with integrity

 In addition, the franchising authority will be expected to have regard to the National Procurement Policy Statement published by the UK government when conducting the procurement – in essence, to look to achieve outcomes from the procurement that support government’s objectives such as the growth agenda.

 Operators engaged in a procurement exercise will want to keep in mind, in particular, the last two of the principles.
-Straying from the straight and narrow in the way the procurement is organised and taken forward does not automatically create grounds for challenge but major deviations or outright disregard can provide grounds for remedy on the part of bidders and crucially, potentially delay to the procurement process, award of contracts and franchised services beginning.
+Straying from the straight and narrow in the way the procurement is organised and taken forward does not automatically create grounds for challenge but deviations or outright disregard can provide grounds for remedy on the part of bidders and crucially, potentially delay to the procurement process, award of contracts and franchised services beginning.

 Many bus franchise procurements will include, amongst bidders, at least one incumbent bidder – already operating bus services in the area subject to franchising.
 This adds an additional layer of complexity to the Authority’s responsibilities – we will be covering this issue in detail in a future guide.

-A further important issue for the franchise authority is the process involved in inviting interest in the procurement, avoiding taking forward candidates (including their key subcontractors that are on the list of excluded suppliers, considering the appropriateness of taking into procurement any party that is excludable from the process and then ensuring that a fair and appropriate set of criteria are developed and published explaining how particular operators will be selected to enter into the full procurement process.
+A further important issue for the franchising authority is the process involved in inviting interest in the procurement, avoiding taking forward candidates (including their key subcontractors) that are on the list of excluded suppliers, considering the appropriateness of taking into procurement any party that is excludable from the process and then ensuring that a fair and appropriate set of criteria are developed and published explaining how particular operators will be selected to enter into the full procurement process.

 Why the authority will be awarding contracts as a utility